A Survey on Deep Learning Event Extraction: Approaches and Applications: Future Research Trends

-\item The domain text often contains numerous technical terms, which increases the difficulty of domain event extraction.
+\myparagraph{Domain Event Extraction} The domain text often contains numerous technical terms, which increases the difficulty of domain event extraction~\cite{DBLP:conf/emnlp/HuangYP20}.
+For example, Biomedical EE (BEE) aims to extract events capturing an interplay between biomedical entities~\cite{DBLP:journals/cmmm/VanegasMGO15, DBLP:conf/bionlp/BjorneS11, DBLP:journals/tacl/ChambersCMB14, DBLP:conf/bionlp/BjorneS18}.
+Extracting and harnessing them is beneficial for medical research and disease prevention~\cite{DBLP:journals/tcbb/LiLQ20, DBLP:journals/bioinformatics/TrieuTNNMA20}.
 Therefore, how to design effective methods to understand the deep semantic information and context correspondence in the domain text has become an urgent problem to solve.